 To understand quantitative tightening, it’s helpful to define another term, which is quantitative easing.
 To do that, we need to go back to the bad days of 2008.

 When the Great Recession hit, the Fed slashed interest rates to stimulate the economy.
-But it was evident that wasn’t nearly enough to stave off crisis.
+But it was evident that wasn’t nearly enough to stave off the crisis.
 So the Fed provided another jolt of stimulus by buying Treasury bonds, mortgage-backed securities and other assets in huge volume.
-This combination of slashing interests rates massive government spending was qualitative easing, or QE, and fortunately it worked.
+This combination of slashing interest rates and massive government spending was qualitative easing or QE, and fortunately, it worked.
 Banks had more cash and could continue to lend, and more lending led to more spending.
 Slowly, the economy recovered.

 But in the meantime, QE exploded the Fed’s balance sheet, which is a tally of the bank’s liabilities and assets.
 Prior to the crisis, the balance sheet totaled about $925 billion.
 With all the purchased debt, which the Fed categorized as assets, the balance sheet ballooned to $4.5 trillion by 2017.
 Years past the financial crisis and with a strong economy, the Fed decided to shrink its balance sheet by shedding some of its accumulated assets, effectively reversing QE.

-In response, the Fed ended the interest rate hikes and slowed down on debt retirement.
-By March 2019, the cap on reductions reduced from $30 billion a month to $15 billion.
+In response, the Fed ended the interest rate hikes and slowed down debt retirement.
+By March 2019, the cap on deductions was reduced from $30 billion a month to $15 billion.
 By October 2019, the Fed announced it would once again start expanding its balance sheet by buying up to $60 billion in Treasury bills a month.